Want to lead others? What to learn about outdoor adventure leadership? Want to have the best job on campus? You are in the right place.

 Most likely not.
-There is no makeup session and we don’t have time to get you caught up.
+There is no makeup session, and we don’t have time to get you caught up.
 You are welcome to apply still and let us know what date(s) you can’t make.

 Zero.
 We heard most candidates would prefer to not take the course for credit.
 No credit is given for this course.

-You need to be comfortable outside and regularly go for hikes on your own and willing to learn how to lead trips.
-We prefer candidates with some experience in one of these activities but if you are willing to do the work, then let’s chat.
+You need to be comfortable outside and regularly go for hikes on your own and be willing to learn how to lead trips.
+We prefer candidates with some experience in one of these activities, but if you are willing to do the work, then let’s chat.
 If you have little to no experience, go on trips for a semester or two and then apply!

 Zero.
 Yup.
 Zero.
-If you have some certs, cool! icing on the cake, but you don’t need any.
+If you have some certs, cool!
+Icing on the cake, but you don’t need any.
 Through SOLE, you’ll take a 16 hour national recognized NOLS Wilderness First Aid (WFA) course so you’ll end up with at least one + rad first-hand knowledge and experience.